SolCentralX/FE_Submission/README.md

-# Solana Perpetuals
+# SolDecentral

 While FTX and Alameda supported TVL, transactions, and token values throughout Solana, they were only a piece of the broader puzzle.
 Despite regular network outages, it's advantages of speed, low fees, composability, and developer friendliness cannot be denied.
 The strong Singapore builder community led by Metacamp is a testament to that fact.
 When the Grizzlython came rolling around, we saw a chance to make a dent in the Solana ecosystem.
-A team was put together to build a GMX-type AMM Perpetual Exchange.
+A team was put together to build a decentralized GMX-type AMM Perpetual Exchange.
 With one core aim to rebuild institutional investor trust.
 We want to make Solana great again.

 ## Introduction